• Learning Center

 According to SurveyMonkey, 85% of customers are likely to share feedback after a positive experience, while 81% are willing to provide feedback after a negative one.

-2. Use customer data effectively
+2. Use customer data to drive decisions

 Customer-centric organizations rely on data to understand customer behavior, preferences, and expectations.
 When used correctly, customer data supports better decision-making across products, services, and communications.

-3. Deliver exceptional customer service
+3. Deliver consistent and high-quality customer support

 Customer service plays a central role in customer centricity.